 The projects we support through our General Nonprofit Grants fall within one or more of the following categories:

 Research, travel, manuscript development, hiring research assistants, equipment, etc. to support original scholarship related to our collection areas.
 Academic projects should culminate in a clear final deliverable such as a book manuscript or peer-reviewed article.
+For potential partners working in university settings, a letter stating our policy on funding indirect costs is available on our Grantee Resources page.

 As of Spring 2021, we are excited to learn about exhibitions that are slated to open in 2022 or 2023.
 We welcome the opportunity to become an early funder of landmark exhibitions that relate to our collections, and which significantly raise the public profile of those genres while also advancing art historical scholarship.
-Historically, we have cultivated strong relationships with mid-size museums across the country that reach a diverse regional audience and value innovative curation.
+Historically, we have cultivated strong relationships with medium-size museums across the country that reach a diverse regional audience and value innovative curation.
 Exhibition funding can include development, scholarship, construction, outreach, traveling costs, admissions subsidies, and more.

 The Thoma Foundation also loans pieces from its collections in support of exhibitions.
 The loan application process is separate from our grant platform; please see our collections site and read the FAQ page to learn more about our artwork loans.